kodedninja/kin/readme.md

 ## About
 kin turns the Kindle highlight file into a single-file html document so you can use your browser to read it (and search it).

 I didn't like that there was no small and simple (therefore C) implementation of Kindle export scripts.
-To make the code as simple as possible, it outputs the highlights in chronological order (newest on the bottom).
+To keep the code simple, the highlights are reversed with `flex-direction: column-reverse` (I'm curious if someone has a better idea here) so if your browser doesn't support `flex`, you'll see them in chronological order.

 Inspired by [doq](https://github.com/rxi/doq) and also used the basic implementation from there.